 Some participants may wish to discontinue use of a contraceptive method during follow-up.
-In these cases, counselors should explore the participant's reasons for this and determine if other options would be acceptable to him/her.
-If no other options are acceptable, the participant may remain in the study, and continue using study product, even if s/he discontinues contraceptive use.
+In these cases, counselors should explore the participant's reasons for this and determine if other options would be acceptable to her.
+If no other options are acceptable, the participant may remain in the study, and continue using study product, even if she discontinues contraceptive use.
 However, the possibility of resuming contraceptive use should be re-visited at each subsequent visit to determine whether the participant's circumstances may have changed.

-Study staff who provide contraception counseling should be trained to do so per local practice standards and should also be trained on MTN-038 protocol specifications related to contraception.
-Contraception may be provided on site; however, sites may opt to refer participants to non-study providers for contraception.
+Study staff who provide contraceptive counseling should be trained to do so per local practice standards and should also be trained on MTN-037 protocol specifications related to contraception.
+Contraception may be provided on site, however sites may opt to refer participants to non-study providers for contraception.
 All sites are strongly encouraged to obtain credible medical records as part of their verification procedures for participant reported contraceptive methods.
 Starting at enrollment, staff should monitor when a new contraceptive prescription i.e. new pill prescription, Depo injection, IUD, is needed and should actively review this information at every follow-up visit to ensure that adequate contraceptive coverage is available for the duration of study participation.
 Expiration/replacement of a currently prescribed contraceptive can be documented on the counseling worksheet, in chart notes, or other site-specific form.

-All contraception counseling sessions should be fully documented in participant study records.
+All contraceptive counseling sessions should be fully documented in participant study records.
 For each session, sufficient information and detail should be recorded to support review and appropriate follow-up at each subsequent visit.
 Staff members providing the contraceptive counseling can document details of each session on the Protocol Counseling Worksheet, a site-specific counseling worksheet, or in chart notes.

-11.2.2 Protocol Adherence Counseling
+11.2.3 Protocol Adherence Counseling

-Protocol adherence counseling begins at the enrollment visit and continues at all follow-up visits through Visit 9/PUEV.
+Protocol Adherence counseling is required at all study visits from Enrollment through Visit 8a, and if indicated at the final contact (Visit 9).
 During follow-up, protocol adherence counseling can be abbreviated based on each individual participant's needs.

-The MTN-038 Study Adherence Guidelines document has been created to help guide study staff through the required elements of this counseling.
-This resource should be referenced during the counseling session and participants should be offered a copy to take home (note that although protocol adherence counseling is not required at screening, sites may want to consider providing a copy of the Study Adherence Guidelines during or after the informed consent session).
+The MTN-037 Study Adherence Guidelines document has been created to help guide study staff through the required elements of this counseling.
+This resource should be referenced during the counseling session and participants should be offered a copy to take home.
+(Note that although protocol adherence counseling is not required at screening, sites should consider providing a copy of the Study Adherence Guidelines during or after the informed consent session.)
 During protocol adherence counseling, study staff should begin with a review of the study visit schedule and any retention challenges the participant may be facing.
 As safety is of the utmost importance, site staff will also counsel participants to refrain from engaging in certain practices and/or using prohibited medications at certain points throughout study participation, as outlined on the Study Adherence Guidelines document.
 Engaging in these prohibited practices or taking any of the prohibited medications could potentially increase the possibility of adverse events or compromise the results of the study.